opensourcecu/opensourcecu.github.io/_posts/2015-08-03-character.md

   image: authors/trey.png
 ---

-I once worked in an organization whose CEO repeated in 90% of meetings he attended, “People don’t want auto loans; they want a car.”
+I once worked in an organization whose CEO repeated in 90% of meetings he attended, “People don’t want auto loans; they want cars.”
 He also loved making exceptions at the front-line, lending on character over credit score alone.

 [Upstart](https://www.upstart.com/) reminds me of that CEO and his mantra in two ways.
 First, Upstart focuses on what a borrower wants to do with the funds before focusing on the loan itself.
 Second, Upstart focuses on a borrower’s potential in addition to past.